How to Cite a Wikipedia Article | APA, MLA & Chicago

 |Full note format||1.
 “Article Title,” Wikimedia Foundation, last modified Date, URL.|

 |Full note example||1.
 “Statistical Hypothesis Testing,” Wikimedia Foundation, last modified May 28, 2022, 05:52, https://en.wikipedia.org/wiki/Statistical_hypothesis_testing.|

 In author-date style, a parenthetical citation appears in the text, and full details are given in the reference list.

-|Format||Wikipedia.
+|Chicago author-date format||Wikipedia.
 Year.
 “Article Title.”
+Wikimedia Foundation.
 Last modified Date.
 URL.|

 Using Wikipedia as a source is generally discouraged in academic writing, and your institution may even have a specific rule against doing so.